jistjoalal/jist.dev/README.md

 - post tags (possible in markdown?)
 - generate table of contents for each post
-- dark theme button
-- disable animation button
 - improve PostTitle and ProjectTitle components (img, description, etc.)
+- mouse interaction w/ animation
 - make some project posts
+- dark theme button
+- use react-icons for nav buttons and back to top
-- mouse interaction w/ animation
+- store animation state in redux?